 - Power the devices off and back on.
 A soft reset can sometimes resolve an issue.

-- Remove old Bluetooth connections.
-Say that faithful Bluetooth speaker usually connects to your partner's smartphone instead of yours.
-If you're having trouble pairing your phone with the speaker, it could be because the speaker is trying to connect to the old device.
-Some older devices are very simple.
-They just try to connect with the last thing they paired with.
-If a Bluetooth device was previously paired with something else, turn off that other gadget.
+If a Bluetooth device was previously paired with something else, turn off the other gadget.
 And if you are no longer planning on using that other device, unpair it from your Bluetooth device to prevent future issues.
 In iOS settings, you can remove a device by tapping on its name and then Forget this Device.
 In Android settings, tap on a device’s name, then Unpair.
 After removing a device, start at step 1 on this list.

 You can also reset Bluetooth on devices that can pair to more than one device.
 This clears all pairings from the device so you can start fresh.
 Search "reset" device name to instructions from the manufacturer.

-- Delete a device from a phone and rediscover it.
-If your phone sees a device but isn’t receiving data from it, sometimes it helps to start from scratch.
+If your phone sees the device but isn’t receiving data from it, sometimes it helps to start from scratch.
 In iOS settings, you can remove a device by tapping on its name and then Forget this Device.
 In Android settings, tap on a device’s name, then Unpair.
 After removing a device, start at step 1 on this list.